 Common Shares represented by properly executed proxies will be voted in accordance with the specifications made thereon.
-If no specification is made, proxies will be voted FOR the election of the nominees named in this Proxy Statement, FOR the STERIS Corporation Senior Executive Incentive Compensation Plan, as amended and restated effective April 1, 2010, FOR the non-binding advisory proposal regarding the Company's executive compensation policies and procedures, and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm.
+If no specification is made, proxies will be voted FOR the election of the nominees named in this Proxy Statement, FOR approval, on a non-binding advisory basis, of the compensation of our Named Executive Officers and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm.